Warren12138/SCDAA/README.md

 #### Overview

 This section of the project combines the Policy Iteration Algorithm with Deep Galerkin Methods introduced in section 3.
-The task involves approximating the value function v and the Markov controls a using neural networks, represented as v(·, ·; θ_val) and a(·, ·; θ_act).
+The task involves approximating the value function v and the Markov controls a using neural networks, represented as `v(·, ·; θ_val)` and `a(·, ·; θ_act)`.

-The process is iterative, starting with a given Markov control function approximated by initially torch.tensor([[1., 1.]]) thena(·, ·; θ_act), leading to an update θ_val.
+The process is iterative, starting with a given Markov control function approximated by initially `torch.tensor([[1., 1.]])` then `a(·, ·; θ_act)`, leading to an update θ_val.
 Then with θ_val fixed, we update θ_act to minimize the Hamiltonian.

-#### Update of value function and markov control
+#### Policy iteration

 1. **Introduce Neural Network Methods from 3.1** The models for approximating the value function and control actions are defined in `DGMNN_YYBver`.

-2. **Updating value function and control** We run the iteration by updating the value function and markov control while the difference is larger than 0.01 and iteration times less than 5.
+2. **Updating value function and control** We implement the policy iteration algorithm using the Deep Galerkin Method (DGM) for approximating the value function and Markov controls.
+The primary objective is to iteratively improve upon a policy until it converges to the optimal solution.
+We run the iteration while the difference is large, i.e. larger than 0.01, and the iteration time does not exceed 5.

 #### Evaluation